- March 21, 2019

 - Category: Homeowners' Insurance Page

-Hurricane season is a reminder to all of us how extreme weather can change our lives overnight.
-In New Hampshire, we’re not immune to the damage caused by flood waters even if you don’t live in a flood zone.
+Springtime can bring rising waters from melting snowpack and excess rainfall.
+This means flooding is possible throughout New Hampshire.
+Homeowners are not immune to the damage caused by flood waters even if you don’t live in a flood zone.
 Here are some facts about floods to put it in perspective.

 - Since 2005, New Hampshire has had three floods that were declared national disasters by the President.